A patient's choice of contraceptive method involves factors such as efficacy, safety, noncontraceptive benefits, cost, and personal considerations.

 No data are available on the safety or effectiveness of in vitro fertilization after the Essure procedure has been performed.
 Sterilization does not protect the patient from STDs.
 Sterilization causes short-term discomfort, and it involves all the risks of surgery.

 Vasectomy involves incision of the scrotal sac, transection of the vas deferens, and occlusion of both severed ends by suture ligation or fulguration.
 The procedure is usually performed with the patient under local anesthesia in an outpatient setting.
-Complications include hematoma formation and sperm granulomas.
-Spontaneous resolution is rare.
+Complications include hematoma formation, infection and sperm granulomas (1-2%).
 After sterilization, remnant sperm remains in the ejaculatory ducts.
 The man is not considered sterile until he has produced sperm-free ejaculates as documented by semen analysis.
 This usually requires 15-20 ejaculations.
 Vasectomy prevents the passage of sperm into seminal fluid by blocking the vas deferens.

 The failure rate is approximately 0.1%.